VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 The current build system is smart enough to detect missing dependencies and what packages to rebuild if one package has a change.
-This feature should remain on any multi OS strategy.
+This feature should remain on any multi-OS strategy.

 STX developers need to have a solid solution for multiple OSes where they want to deploy STX solution on either RPMs based or DEBs based OSes.
-The current STX build system only supports the build of a distro based on CentOS and RPMs, this specification is written to create a methodology that cover not only CentOS RPMs but also Ubuntu base distros based on deb files.
+The current STX build system only supports the build of a distro based on CentOS and RPMs, this specification is written to create a methodology that covers not only CentOS RPMs but also Ubuntu based distros based on deb files.

 Use Cases
 =========